 How to make sure you capture reliable dash cam footage

 A dash cam is only as useful and effective as you make it.

 To maximise the chances of your insurer accepting your dash cam footage when submitting a claim or arguing your case, be sure to follow these steps:

-It should be secured in a central position on the windscreen, tucked behind the rear-view mirror.
-Ensure it's pointing in the right direction and fully captures all lanes of the road ahead.
+- Angle it properly - make sure it's pointing in the right direction and fully captures all lanes of the road ahead.

 Our tests have found that footage varies between dash cams.
 With some producing blurred video that could prove useless in the event of a crash.
 Make sure you only buy one of the best dash cams.